MattsTechInfo/Meshnet/README.md

 - Set the desired time to live

 ### iptables requirement
 The NordVPN client makes use of iptables to route and block traffic.
-The underlying host OS need to have iptables libraries installed before this container can enable Meshnet.
+The underlying host OS is required to have iptables libraries installed before this container can enable Meshnet.
+Next to the default iptables functionality, it also requires several iptables modules.

 ### Environment variables
 A `.env` file is supplied with the `docker-compose.yml` file for configuration purposes, this file already contains quite some commentary.
-A `configMap` will soon be supplied for Kubernetes deployments.
+A `configMap` is supplied for Kubernetes deployments.

 #### General config
 - `NORDVPN_TOKEN` - Supply your `Access token` to be able to login.
 If you want to use a file or secret instead, please leave this ENV blank or comment it out.